adhar-io/adhar/README.md

 - Change the desired state of the platform based on Configuration-as-Code
 - Support multi- and hybrid cloud scenarios
 - Prevent cloud provider lock-in
-- Implement full observability
+- Implement full observability (metrics, logs, traces, alerts)
-- Create Golden path templates and offer them to development teams through a developer catalog
+- Create Golden path templates and offer them to teams on the platform through a catalog

 :cop: **Management Team** - It is important for the management team to have access to all the insights and reports to make the best possible business or technical decisions based on actual data points.
 This is because data can help to identify trends, patterns, and opportunities that would otherwise be invisible.
 It can also help to track progress, measure performance, and make informed decisions about resource allocation and strategy.